seek-ai/esengine/README.md

 ### Why not elasticsearch_dsl?

 ElasticSearch DSL is an excellent tool, a very nice effort by the maintainers of the official ES library, it is handy in most of the cases, but its DSL objects leads to a confuse query building, sometimes it is better to write raw_queries or use a simpler payload builder having more control and visibility of what os being generated.
 DSL enforce you to use the official ES client and there are cases when a different client implementation perform better or you need to run tests using a Mock.
-Also, to make things really easy, all the synrax sugar in DSL can lead in to performance problems.
+Also, to make things really easy, all the syntax sugar in DSL can lead in to performance problems.

 ### Project Stage